fortunejs/fortune/README.md

 ## Usage

-The minimal input required is record type definitions.
+The only input required is record type definitions.
+These definitions may have `link`s, or relationships between them, for which Fortune.js does inverse updates and maintains referential integrity.
 Here's a model of a basic micro-blogging service:

 ```js
 const fortune = require('fortune')